 If you are planning to visit another country you should check their rules for visitors either by checking the government foreign travel advice or by contacting their embassy as many countries have rules over quarantining new arrivals.

-People who have been in or transited through the below countries will not be granted access to the UK.
+People who have been in or transited through the countries in this list will not be granted access to the UK.
 This does not include UK or Irish nationals, or third-country nationals with permanent residence in the UK.
-You also cannot use the Test to Release scheme.

 Passenger locator form

 If you travel abroad you will have to complete a passenger locator form and self-isolate on arrival for 10 days upon return.
 All travel corridors have been suspended.